 If you're staying in Hobart or Launceston there are still great rides to be had.
 For more on city-based rides see Mountain Bike our Cities.

 Travelling with your bike

 Travelling to Tasmania with a bike is easy.
 Grab a bike box or bike bag from your local bike store before you book your flights (don't forget to include the excess weight).
-If you land at Launceston Airport there's an area to assemble your rig and you can rent a vehicle with bike racks from AutoRent Hertz.
+If you land at Launceston Airport there's an area to assemble your rig and you can rent a vehicle with bike racks from AutoRent Hertz or from Cranke MTB in Hobart and Launceston.
 Campervans offer a cosy alternative, and the Spirit of Tasmania from Melbourne to Devonport has room for bags, bikes and your car, so you can just drive on in Melbourne and drive off when you get to Tasmania.

 Future mountain biking trails

 There's a swag of mountain bike projects in the pipeline.
 They include the West Coast Mountain Bike Project; Wild Mersey Mountain Bike Development; Dial Range Network; Bay of Fires Descent and St Helens Trail Network.
 Now that's epic!